 David Lopez is a celebrity hairstylist and Ulta Beauty Pro Team member with clients among the likes of Ashley Graham, Chrissy Teigen, Anne Hathaway, and more.

-Step One: Section Off the "Crown"
+Section Off the "Crown"

 To get things started, you'll want to section off the part of your hair that will actually be braided.
 Typically, a rule of thumb to follow is to use a rat tail comb and section just behind your ear, pulling the tail of the comb straight across the top of your head in a "C" shape until the comb reaches behind the opposite ear.
 For thinner, finer hair, you may want to section a bit deeper behind the ear (and the opposite for thicker hair).
 It all depends on how thick you want your braid to be.